usecallmanagernz/patches/README.md

 # Asterisk Patch

 This repository contains patches for Asterisk that add support for the features needed by Cisco Enterprise IP Phones.

-Please note that only the latest version of the patches should be used, the older versions are kept here for historical reference.
+Only the latest version of the patches should be used, the older versions are kept here for historical reference.

 Patches are only created for LTS versions of Asterisk.